 CRIMES AGAINST THE PERSON

-Assault and Battery in Virginia derives from common law.
-While there is not a statute which sets forth the elements of an assault or battery, there is case law which provides a clear definition of assault and battery.
+Assault and Battery in Virginia derive from common law.
+Furthermore, while there is not a statute which sets forth the elements of an assault or battery, there is case law which provides a clear definition.

 - Assault – is “an attempt or offer, with force and violence, to do some bodily hurt to another” Parish v.
 Commonwealth, 56 Va.
 App.
 324 (Va.
 App., 2010).

 - Assault requires an overt act and thus words alone can never be sufficient to sustain a conviction.